TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

   Overall, we are able to reduce the error for our benchmark problems (see @Methodology) by *487%*.],
 ) <early_stopping_performance>

+This concludes out improvements on the algorithm.
+For visualizations of the optimization behavior, and a comparison between out incremental improvements, please refer to @pr1002_results and @pr2392_results in the Appendix.

 == Choosing Hyperparameters: Metabirds <Metabirds>